 Munich's Olympiapark will be home to the key Summit days.

-OlympiaHalle will host the Opening Ceremony, plenary stage content, exhibition spaces, workshops and catering.
+Olympiahalle will host the Opening Ceremony, Plenary stage content, Interactive stage content, exhibition, workshops and catering.
 This is the second biggest venue of the Olympic Park and has been, like the Olympic Stadium next-door, a huge location for sports and culture since the Summer Olympic Games.
 With a capacity of up to 15,500 spectators Munich’s biggest indoor hall is a constant location for the concerts of international top-acts in pop and rock, classic and jazz, musical and entertainment.

 Evening social programmes will take place at a selection of traditional Munich venues.
 All these venues showcase the best of Munich’s varied social spaces.

 Germany is part of The Schengen area.
 Nationals of certain countries will be required to apply for a short stay Schengen visa in order to travel to Germany.
-A list of countries whose citizens must have this and those whose citizens are exempt can be found here.
+A guide to the visa application process for One Young World delegates can be found here.

 One Young World will provide confirmed delegates who require visas with letters of invitation in order to support their visa applications.
 One Young World cannot guarantee any delegate that their visa application will be successful.